Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Preliminaries

 \subsection{Backdoor Defences}

 Defending against backdoor attacks is crucial to ensure the integrity and security of machine learning systems.
 A variety of defence mechanisms have been developed to counteract backdoor attacks, which can be broadly categorised into \textit{proactive} (or learning-time) and \textit{reactive} (or inference-time) paradigms.
-As the names suggest, proactive paradigm focus on securing the learning data and process in the pre-deployment phase, whereas reactive paradigm aim to offset the impact of backdoors in the post-deployment phase.
+As the names suggest, the proactive paradigm focuses on securing the learning data and process in the pre-deployment phase, whereas the reactive paradigm aims to offset the impact of backdoors in the post-deployment phase.